vratidc/vratidc.github.io/_projects/manhole1.md

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/manholeproject/manhole_img/manhole_screenshot1.jpg" alt="Manhole1 Screenshot1">
-  <figcaption>A screenshot from the short film: The street where the story takes place.</figcaption>
+  <figcaption>A screenshot from the film: The street where the story takes place.</figcaption>
 </figure>

 This is a real-time animation short film entirely created using the Unreal game engine.
 This short film is part of a
 <a href="{{ site.url }}{{ site.baseurl }}/manhole-project" target="_blank" style="color:#cc9200;">larger project</a>  that aims to spread awareness about the dangers of manual scavenging in India.

+This short film was adjudged as one of the runners up in the <a href="https://www.unrealengine.com/en-US/blog/watch-the-top-projects-from-the-shorts-india-program" target="_blank" style="color:#cc9200;">Unreal Shorts India Program 2021</a>.
+The production of the film was supported by Epic Games.

 <br>